airtai/faststream/.faststream_gen/getting-started/subscription/index.md

 # Subscription Basics

-**FastStream** provides you Message Broker agnostic way to subscribe on event streams.
+**FastStream** provides a Message Broker agnostic way to subscribe to event streams.

-You need no even know about topic/queue/subject or any broker inner objects you use.
+You need not even know about topics/queues/subjects or any broker inner objects you use.
-The basic syntax is same in for all brokers:
+The basic syntax is the same for all brokers:

 === "Kafka"
     ```python